New date for Nigeria event announced.

 “Our team has been thoroughly assessing the recent situation (ENDSARS protest) in Nigeria, and based on the latest news, we decided to postpone our live event for a more suitable date in the future.
 We will come back with regular communications regarding the potential date of the event.“

-Missed the event?
-Watch it below.
+Missed the Nairobi, Kenya event?
+Watch the it below.

 Microsoft Africa Development Centre history